sudheerj/reactjs-interview-questions/README.md

      State contains information or data about a component which may change over time.

      In class component, you can update the state when a user interacts with it or server updates the data using the `setState()` method.
-The initial state is going to be assigned in the `Constructor( ) `method using the the ` this.state` object and it is possible to different data types in the `this.state` object such as string, boolean, numbers, etc.
+The initial state is going to be assigned in the `Constructor()` method using the `this.state` object and it is possible to assign different data types such as string, boolean, numbers, etc.

-     **A simple example showing how we use the setState() and constructor()**
+     **A simple example showing how we use the setState() and constructor():**

      ```js
      class App extends Component {